 How is GBS diagnosed?

-Your caregiver will examine you, and ask about other health conditions you may have.
+Your healthcare provider will examine you, and ask about other health conditions you may have.
 He will do a neurologic exam and check your reflexes and how your pupils react to light.
 They may check your memory, hand grasp, and balance.

 - Blood and urine tests: A sample of your blood or urine may be sent to a lab to help find the cause of your symptoms.
 They may also be used to make sure organs, such as your liver and kidneys, are working correctly.

 - Lumbar puncture: This procedure is also called a spinal tap.
-Caregivers will give you medicine to numb a small area of your lower back.
+Healthcare providers will give you medicine to numb a small area of your lower back.
 They will insert a needle and remove fluid from around your spinal cord.
 The fluid will be sent to a lab to be tested for cause of your symptoms.

 - An electromyography (EMG) test measures the electrical activity of your muscles at rest and with movement.

 - Nerve conduction studies: This test measures how your nerves respond to stimulation.
 Electrodes (wires) are placed on affected areas of your body.
 They send electrical currents into the nerve to see how quickly it responds.

 How is GBS treated?

 There is no cure for GBS.
 Treatment will depend on your symptoms:

 - Heart medicine: This medicine may be given to decrease nerve damage, thin your blood, or control pain.
 You may also need medicine to help your heart beat more regularly.

 - Plasmapheresis: This procedure removes antibodies from your blood.
 Antibodies attack your nerve cells.
 Some of your blood will be removed through an IV.
 The blood is then put in a machine that spins and separates the red blood cells from the antibodies.
 The cleaned blood is then put back in your body through the IV.

 - Plasma exchange: This is a procedure that removes part of the blood, called plasma, and replaces it with other fluids.